loopbackio/loopback-next/docs/site/Binding.md

 type when calling `.get()` and `.getSync()`.

-When we rewrite the failing snippet resolving HOST names to use the new API, the TypeScript compiler immediatelly tells us about the problem:
+When we rewrite the failing snippet resolving HOST names to use the new API, the TypeScript compiler immediately tells us about the problem:

 ```ts
 const host = await ctx.get(RestBindings.HOST);